 - Alternative Price Indexes for Medical Care: Evidence from the MEPS Survey PDF Aizcorbe, Bradley (BLS), Herauf, Kane, Liebman, Pack, Rozental (BLS) - BEA Working Paper (WP2011-01)

-- Physician Competition and the Provision of Care: Evidence from Heart Attacks PDF Abe Dunn and Adam Shapiro, January 2016, American Journal of Health Economics, forthcoming
+- Physician Competition and the Provision of Care: Evidence from Heart Attacks PDF Abe Dunn and Adam Shapiro, American Journal of Health Economics, Spring 2018

-- Health Insurance and the Demand for Medical Care: Instrumental Variable Estimates Using Health Insurer Claims Data PDF Abe Dunn - Journal of Health Economics, Forthcoming
+- Health Insurance and the Demand for Medical Care: Instrumental Variable Estimates Using Health Insurer Claims Data PDF Abe Dunn - Journal of Health Economics, July 2016

 - Physician Market Power and Medical-Care Expenditures PDF | Article Summary PDF] Abe Dunn and Adam Shapiro - BEA Working Paper (WP2012-06)